 Shows like Mad Men re-introduced the concept of midcentury modern to interior design, and in 2017, we can expect to see it everywhere in lighting.
 Fixtures will be iconic and timeless, with clean lines.
 Pendant lighting works best if you’re looking for midcentury modern design, and they really make a statement in your home.
 If you just want to experiment, invest in a midcentury modern centrepiece (like a pendant chandelier) and keep the rest of the lighting simple.

 If you like your home to look minimalist and contemporary, you will want to embrace the trend for simple LED lighting.
 LEDs are some of the most technologically advanced forms of lighting, and they are often combined with a clean, simple design that looks amazing in a contemporary style home.
 LED also saves you money, as the bulbs use a lot less energy than halogen bulbs, so although it may cost you more initially, you’ll soon start saving money on your bills.
-LED kitchen lighting works really well, as the bulbs don’t get as hot as traditional bulbs, meaning that you can use them in spaces like under cabinets and in cupboards.
+LED lights work really well under cabinets, as the bulbs don’t get as hot as traditional bulbs, meaning you use them in small spaces.

 Go for Gold

 Interior designers have been using a lot of silver in previous years, but gold has definitely made a comeback for 2017.
 We’ve seen it used on end tables and in the kitchen, but you can expect to start seeing it in lighting too.
 Gold fixtures will really capture the attention of any visitors to your home and you can mix it with other metals for a luxe vibe.
 Plus, so many different lighting companies are offering gold fixtures, so you’re sure to find one that really works for the space that you have.